Passenger Trains Carry Central Virginia Families, Students, Leisure and Business Travelers

 Many older Americans grew up riding on trains, with names like the “20th Century Limited,” “Silver Meteor” and “Silver Comet,” – trains that brought America’s urban centers and rural communities closer together in a passenger rail network that stretched from coast to coast.
 Although most seniors have spent their adult lives getting around by car, they remember an era when trains were the only way to travel longer distances.
 Now, a significant number of older Americans are “stranded without options,” according to a 2004 report by the Surface Transportation Policy Project.
 More than one in five (21%) of adults over 65 no longer drive, for reasons that include declining health, eyesight, physical or mental abilities, concern over safety, no car or no access to a car, and personal preferences.
 Their safety concerns are realistic, as older drivers are more likely than younger drivers to be killed in car crashes relative to the miles they drive.
 These non-driving seniors either ride with someone else or depend upon public transportation to help them stay active and engaged, and to meet basic needs.

-In the South Atlantic states, including Virginia and the District of Columbia, 57% of non-driving seniors stay home on any given day because of lack of transportation options.
-African–American, Latino, and Asian–-American elders are disproportionately affected by the lack of options because many more do not drive.
-More frequent, accessible and convenient train service between Charlottesville and Washington, D.C. would give seniors the mobility to remain active and to travel between cities for social, family or recreational activities.
+In the Mid-Atlantic states, including Virginia and the District of Columbia, 57% of non-driving seniors stay home on any given day because of lack of transportation options.
+African–American, Latino, and Asian–American elders are disproportionately affected by the lack of options because many more do not drive.
+Accessible and convenient train service gives seniors the mobility to remain active and to travel between cities for social, family or recreational activities.
 Otherwise, as the data indicate, they may simply stay home.
 The train also proves to be a favorite mode with elderly passengers because it allows them to move around while in transit (good for those with arthritis and circulation problems), the seats are wide and comfortable and encourage napping, and restroom facilities are always available.

 Passenger Trains Support Business Travelers